mookerji/nc-2020-dat/about.md

 permalink: /about
 ---

-Tracking the state of county voter registrations in North Carolina for the 2020 General Election.
+Tracks the state of county voter registrations in North Carolina for the 2020 General Election.

 ### Methodology